AaronAWB/AaronAWB/README.md

 I'm a software engineer who discovered a calling in tech after years as a lawyer.

-I shifted careers after getting hooked on coding and inspired by the exciting innovation happening in legal tech.
-Software Development blends the logical problem solving that drew me to the law with the power to build tools capable of driving positive change and enhancing lives.

 <!--
 **AaronAWB/AaronAWB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.